anguskk109/Multimodal-Code-Assistant-Agent/README.md

 # 🧠 Multimodal Code Assistant Agent

-This project originated from a larger ambition: to build a general agentic system capable of solving problems across multiple domains—coding, math, chemistry, and beyond—using a manager/router agent to interpret context and dispatch specialized sub-agents, each running its own ReAct-style reasoning loop.
-A core assumption behind this vision is that a capable system should be both multi-modal and multi-model, selecting the most suitable model when a task falls into its “bullseye,” rather than relying on a single monolithic LLM.
+This project originated from a larger ambition:
+>**Build a general agentic system capable of solving problems across multiple domains—coding, math, chemistry, and beyond—using a manager/router agent to interpret context and dispatch specialized sub-agents, each running its own ReAct-style reasoning loop.**

+A core assumption behind this vision is that a capable system should be both **multi-modal** and **multi-model**, selecting the most suitable model when a task falls into its “bullseye,” rather than relying on a single monolithic LLM.

 While such an extensible design is conceptually sound, implementing it end-to-end was impractical under my own real-world constraints.
 This repository represents a deliberately scoped-down realization of that idea: a learning-focused coding assistant that preserves the same structural principles—explicit routing, role separation, and scoped agentic reasoning—implemented with LangGraph workflows and multiple lightweight, specialized models in a controlled and inspectable form.

 ---